Parental Criticism May Worsen ADHD Symptoms

 “The novel finding here is that children with ADHD whose families continued to express high levels of criticism over time failed to experience the usual decline in symptoms with age, and, instead, maintained persistent, high levels of ADHD symptoms,” said Musser in a press release.

 At this point, the researchers said, there’s no way of knowing if ADHD symptoms are exacerbated by high levels of parental criticism, or if there is merely an association between the two.
-But leading ADHD experts estimate that by age 12, children with ADHD receive 20,000 more negative messages – from parents, peers, or otherwise – than those without the condition.
+But leading ADHD experts estimate that by age 10, children with ADHD receive 20,000 more negative messages – from parents, peers, or otherwise – than they do positive messages.
 Adults and children with ADHD often report lower self-esteem than neurotypical peers – particularly if the ADHD was undiagnosed or left undertreated.

 Regardless of the cause, Musser says, more could be done to address the severity of symptoms and levels of parental criticism head-on.
 “Interventions to reduce parental criticism could lead to a reduction in ADHD symptoms, but other efforts to improve the severe symptoms of children with ADHD could also lead to a reduction in parental criticism, creating greater wellbeing in the family over time.”